What is Internal Family Systems (IFS)?

 I have completed official training programmes via the Internal Family Systems Institute, currently the only organisation which can validate IFS courses.
 The IFSI stipulates that qualified psychotherapists can use the designation "IFS Therapist" upon successful completion of a Level One programme.
 It's called Level One but it's fairly comprehensive!
 Level Two programmes cover more specialised areas and I have completed the Trauma and Neuroscience one.
 I chose this as I have found that 90% of the people who come to see me have a trauma history.

-The fee for a 50 minute IFS process starts at £60.
+The fee for a 50 minute IFS process starts at £60 (for local in person sessions).
 This does not include additional IFS processes such as mapping or compilation of parts records.
 These additional services are available if appropriate and need to be planned for in advance.
-Longer sessions for IFS are also common practice internationally and can be discussed and planned for if relevant for you.